nerdsupremacist/AssociatedTypeRequirementsKit/README.md

 If you want to be able to call a function on a protocol with associated types, then you'll have to provide a generic function.
 Since closures cannot be generic, we have to use a protocol to encode this.

-For example if you want to be able to turn take any a SwiftUI view into an AnyView, but you don't know the type at compile time, you can use `ViewVisitor`:
+For example if you want to be able to turn any SwiftUI view into an AnyView, but you don't know the type at compile time, you can use `ViewVisitor`:

 ```swift
 import AssociatedTypeRequirementsVisitor